Our English-speaking tour driver will welcome you at your hotel or any other place of your convenience.

 The town of Castel Gandolfo became the property of the popes.
 At the end of the 16th and early 17th centuries, aristocratic Romans began to build luxurious villas in and around the Castelli Romani Hill towns, just as the ancients had done.
 The popes decided that they too should have a country villa in the Roman hill towns, and the papal residence in Castel Gandolfo is the result.

-Your English-speaking driver/guide will be happy to suggest some great local restaurants in the area for lunch and upon request, schedule a visit in a local vinery.
+Your English-speaking tour driver will be happy to suggest some great local restaurants in the area for lunch and upon request, schedule a visit in a local vinery.

-At the end of the tour, your driver/guide will drop you off at your hotel or other area of your convenience in Rome or surrounding area.
+At the end of the tour, your tour driver will drop you off at your hotel or other area of your convenience in Rome or surrounding area.

-This tour length is approximately 8 hours in total and is conducted by an English-speaking driver/guide that will not enter sites but drive you around and show you places, pointing out things while explaining what they are, as well as stopping at the places that require a visit and helping you access them.
+This tour length is approximately 7 hours in total and is conducted by an English-speaking tour driver that will not enter sites but drive you around and show you places, pointing out things while explaining what they are, as well as stopping at the places that require a visit and helping you access them.

 • Pick up/drop off directly at your hotel or any other place of your convenience in Rome